pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 ```

- 2. The `operationsReducer` is not a function, but a constant of type `ActionReducer` to which has a reducer function as a value.
+**2.**The `operationsReducer` is not a function, but a constant of type `ActionReducer` to which has a reducer function as a value.
 This was done because the constant was then directly passed to `provideStore`, without being referenced in a Meta reducer.
-  Now that a Meta Reducer is used,  `operationsReducer` will be renamed simply to `reducer` and converted to a function with a return type of `State`.
+Now that a Meta Reducer going to be implemented,  `operationsReducer` will be renamed simply to `reducer` and converted to a function with a return type of `State`.

 **Before**

 ```
 export const operationsReducer: ActionReducer = (state = initialState, action: operations.Actions) => { ... }
 ```
 **After**

 ```
 export function reducer(state = initialState, action: operations.Actions): State  {...}
 ```

- 3. The new action types are not implemented.
+**3.**The new action types are not implemented.
 To implement them, we'll import `actions/operations` and use `ActionTypes` from it in the case statements.

 **Before**
 ```
   switch (action.type) {
     case ADD_OPERATION: